thiri-thant22/ICT105-Moonlight-MVP/docs/case-study-brief.md

 ## Lab 12 practice focus
 For the practice case, create a landing page that introduces the Budget Tracker, explains its main features and benefits, targets students and young professionals, and invites users to try the demo or test the prototype.

+# Lab 13 Case Study Brief: Budget Tracker

+## Context
+Many university students and young professionals find it difficult to manage their daily expenses and monthly budgets.
+They often forget to record their spending, making it difficult to track where their money goes and stay within their budget.
+Current alternatives include writing expenses in notebooks, using spreadsheets, or relying on memory, which can be inconvenient and inaccurate.

+## Prototype Summary
+The proposed Budget Tracker prototype allows users to add and manage expense records, search and filter transactions, view expense details, monitor spending through a dashboard, and allows an admin to edit, update, or delete expense records.

+## Lab 13 Practice Goal
+Use this case only to practice sales scenario writing, demo script preparation, user testing planning, testing result analysis, and creating a final improvement list for the Budget Tracker prototype.